cloudmesh-deprecated/cloudmesh-iu/README.md

 $ cloudmesh-installer install iu
 ```

-## Using cloudmesh to access Romeo jupyterlab noteboocks
+## Using cloudmesh to access romeo jupyterlab notebooks

 In a terminal execute